 The Competitive Advantage through Culture

-Most business leaders talk a good game about wanting to create a high performance culture, but few fully understand how to create the environment to get the most out of their people in a way that accelerates their strategy.
-They don’t know why or how they should create a competitive advantage through culture.
+Most business leaders talk a good game about wanting to create a healthy and high performance culture, but few fully understand how to create the environment to get the most out of their people in a way that accelerates their people and business strategies at the same time.
+Most admit to no knowing how to create a competitive advantage through culture.

 The founder of Southwest Airlines, Herb Kelleher, said it best: “Everything [in our strategy] our competitors could copy tomorrow.
 But they can’t copy the culture — and they know it.”
 That’s what keeps Southwest as a leader of the pack.